isomerpages/govtech-stp/_hong-kong/00a-atb-requirements-and-process.md

   </tbody>
 </table>

-### 4. During Stay in Hong Kong SAR
+### 4. During Stay in Hong Kong

  <table>
 <thead>
   <tr>
-    <th colspan="2" style="font-size:16px;">During Stay in Hong Kong SAR</th>
+    <th colspan="2" style="font-size:16px;">During Stay in Hong Kong</th>
   </tr>
   </thead>
 <tbody>
  <tr>
     <td style="font-size:16px;"><b>Adhere to prevailing public health measures in Hong Kong</b></td>
     <td style="font-size:16px;">Travellers will not be subject to a quarantine and there will be no restriction on movement.
-They must comply with the prevailing health and social distancing measures in Hong Kong SAR.
+They must comply with the prevailing health and social distancing measures in Hong Kong.
 Please refer here for information on the prevailing measures.
     </td>
   </tr>
   <tr>
     <td style="font-size:16px;"><b>Medical treatment for COVID-19 in Hong Kong if required</b></td>
-    <td style="font-size:16px;">Should travellers, who are non-Hong Kong residents, become COVID-19 positive while in Hong Kong, they will be accorded the necessary medical treatment by the HKSAR Government.
+    <td style="font-size:16px;">Should travellers, who are non-Hong Kong residents, become COVID-19 positive while in Hong Kong, they will be accorded the necessary medical treatment by the Hong Kong Government.
 Such travellers will need to bear the full cost of any medical treatment provided to them.
     </td>
   </tr>
  </tbody>